candidgiggles/kmitchellphoto.github.io/faq/index.md

 WHERE SHOULD OUR SESSION TAKE PLACE?

 I have many favorite parks in the south suburbs that I can recommend.
 You can take advantage of staying in your home and use a nearby park, backyard or your living room for your session.
 The goal is to capture the most wonderful memory of you and your family, not a great landscape anyway.
 It really helps if you go through our website and learn what setting attracts you the most and we can definitely discuss it when we book your session.
+Locations 25 miles or more outside of 60422 will incur an additional $50 travel fee.

 WHAT SHOULD WE BRING OR PREPARE FOR THE SESSION?